Bumber64/dfhack/docs/plugins/regrass.rst

     90, refilling existing and depleted grass.
 ``regrass 0,0,100 19,19,119 --ashes --mud``
-    Regrass tiles in the 20 x 20 x 20 cube defined by the coords, refilling existing and depleted grass, and converting ashes and muddy stone (if respective blocks ever had grass).
+    Regrass tiles in the 20 x 20 x 20 cube defined by the coords, refilling existing and depleted grass, and converting ashes and muddy stone.
+Fails in any block that never had grass.
 ``regrass 10,10,100 -baudnm``
-    Regrass the block that contains the given coord; converting ashes, muddy stone, and tiles under buildings; adding all compatible grass types, and filling each grass type to max.
+    Regrass the block that contains the given coord.
+Converts ashes, muddy stone, and tiles under buildings.
+Adds all compatible grass types and fills each grass type to max.
 ``regrass -f``
-    Regrass the entire map, refilling existing and depleted grass, else filling with a randomly selected grass type if non-existent.
+    Regrass the entire map, refilling existing and depleted grass, else filling with a single randomly selected grass type if non-existent.
 ``regrass -l``
     Print all valid grass raw IDs for use with ``--plant``.
 Both numerical and string IDs are provided.
 This ignores all other options and skips regrass.
 ``regrass -zf -p 128``
-    Regrass the current z-level, refilling existing and depleted grass, else filling with ``underlichen`` if non-existent.
+    Regrass the current z-level, refilling existing and depleted grass, else filling with ``underlichen`` (subject to world's raws) if non-existent.
 ``regrass here -bnf -p "dog's tooth grass"``
-    Regrass the selected block, adding all compatible grass types to block data, ``dog's tooth grass`` if no compatible types exist.
-Refill existing grass on each tile, else select one of the block's types if depleted or previously non-existent.
+    Regrass the selected block, adding all compatible grass types per tile, else ``dog's tooth grass`` if no compatible types exist.
+Refill existing grass on each tile, else select a compatible (or forced) type if depleted or previously non-existent.

 Options
 -------